Roman Battaglia

 Awards

-• 2023 SPJ NW Excellence in Journalism: Enviroment & Natural Disaster Reporting, First Place
+• 2023 SPJ NW Excellence in Journalism: Environment & Natural Disaster Reporting, First Place

 • 2023 SPJ NW Excellence in Journalism: Soft News, First Place